sdeLeverx/order_service/README.md

 Order Service is an application implemented using SAP CAP, SAP HANA integrating with Java/Spring Boot.

-## Running project loccally
+## Running project locally

-Use the package manager [maven](https://maven.apache.org/) to to run locally.
+Use the package manager [maven](https://maven.apache.org/) to run locally.

 ```bash
 # maven